EssamWisam/MLPath/README.md

 # MLPath

-MLPath is an MLOPs library on Python that so far is composed of two modules: MLQuest and MLDir.
+MLPath is an MLOPs library on Python that makes tracking machine learning experiments and organizing machine learning projects easier.
+It consists of two subpackages so far, MLQuest for tracking and MLDir for directory structure.

-#### A note on the docs
-⦿ They are done but not hosted yet but will hopefully be hosted soon.
-So let's make this a good tutorial.
+Check this for <a href='https://essamwisam.github.io/MLPath/mlpath.html'>documentation</a>.

 ### Installation
 ```